 Alex's experiences as a volunteer at Orlando City Hall fueled his desire to work in government and inspired him to create a youth civics education program for middle and high school students from disadvantaged communities.
 During his senior year of high school he conceptualized, organized and implemented the program "Give Kids the Key - Orlando," bringing 37 students to City Hall to learn about the roles of the mayor and council members, and explore various City departments.
 During the one-day event, students participated in engaging, hands-on activities including mock-city council meetings, community service brainstorming, designing a city park and touring City Hall.
 Alex encouraged students to become involved in service and become leaders in their own neighborhoods.

 During his sophomore year, Alex also began working with the Tennessee Youth Courts Program, a restorative court program, which aims to prevent and intervene in juvenile delinquency, and provide an opportunity for high school students interested in law, to gain hands-on experience in the field.
 Throughout the year, Alex helped lead training sessions for youth court volunteers, assisted in fundraising and outreach efforts through the Tennessee Bar Association, and acted as an advisor to students during Youth Court Trials.
-Alex plans to continue working with this program next year, particularly in developing the new Youth Courts established in Middle Tennessee this past year.
+Alex continued working with this program during the fall of 2014—developing the new Youth Courts that were established in Middle Tennessee in the spring.